Las Vegas Sands Corp. (LVS) Stock Price & Analysis

 Structure Analysis

 LVS Short positioning looks normal.
-Current days to cover is 2.5 trading days, meaning short positions would unwind somewhat slower than average.
+Current days to cover is 2.4 trading days, meaning short positions could unwind at a normal pace.
 Short covering is likely to have a normal impact on price moves.
-No meaningful structural fragility is currently detected (Fragility Score 38/100, DTC percentile 100%) with short positioning continuing to expand and liquidity contracting meaningfully (volume -31%).
-Positioning is historically elevated, although price and liquidity conditions do not yet confirm structural fragility.
-Short positioning is at extreme historical levels.
+No meaningful structural fragility is currently detected (Fragility Score 6/100, DTC percentile 36%).

 Risk Summary